StoneLabs/twector/README.md

 	      '                '      )/       '    )/        '   )/         '                '    '        '     '
 	                              '             '             '
 # Abstract
-Twictor is a web-application calculating the connection between two Twitter users.
+Twector is a web-application calculating the connection between two Twitter users.
 An A*-Star algorithm is used to calculate the path between two accounts using a heuristic based on Propinquity.
 A network graph is utilized to visualize the network between the profiles.

 # Installation
 See `INSTALLATION.md` for further information.